Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 If you’re in Canada, this solar mount is an absolute no-brainer.
 It’s a premium, highly adjustable, and great-looking system for anyone setting up a residential or commercial solar array.

-For U.S. buyers, it’s still worth considering if you don’t mind the import costs.
-The durability, clean design, and modular expandability justify the extra expense.
+For U.S. buyers, it’s definitely still worth considering, especially if you don’t mind paying the import costs.
+From our perspective, the durability, clean design, and modular expandability justify the extra expense.

 The Goose Mount is perfect for: